instantOS/instantos.github.io/youtube/filesearch.md

 instantOS comes with a tool called instantSEARCH.
-It is accessed with the shortcut Super + Alt + F. It is using mlocate and plocate as a backend and works by scanning your entire harddrive first to build and index that it then searches through that index for your search term.
-This allows you to search through everything on your entire drive in less than a second (tested with over 500000 files on my archive hdd).
+It is accessed with the shortcut Super + Alt + F. It is using mlocate and plocate as a backend and works by scanning your entire hard drive first to build and index that it then searches through that index for your search term.
+This allows you to search through everything on your entire drive in less than a second (tested with over 500000 files on my archive HDD).
 This has the drawback that running it for the first time will take a while and new files only appear after scanning for changes.
-Rescanning with an existing database will take considerably less time though.
+Re-scanning with an existing database will take considerably less time though.
 After opening instantSEARCH type in your search term and a list of matches will pop up.
 This list itself can be navigated by searching or using the arrow keys